He slid along with the screaming crowd, past the huge teeth, along the immense tongue, as she tilted her head back. Then she swallowed—

 The drone’s pilot flew it up out of the pit, turning it to face the Ritz-Carlton/Marriott tower, and… the…

 He furiously brought up his own set of video feeds, looking for different angles, trying to get any better view, anything that would help him make sense of what he was seeing.
-The the monster, was a silver-grey column?
+The monster was…a silver-grey column?

 It wasn’t that hard to find a better view, though: social feeds, drones farther away, and especially news copters.
 The silver-grey coloration was fur—iridescent fur, shimmering and sparkling in the light.
 The “column” was a leg.
 The monster—for the moment standing stock still—was bipedal, humanoid.
 And the hotel, one of the tallest buildings in Los Angeles, didn’t even reach its knee.

 A thin, whiplike tail looked long enough to reach the ground, not that the ground, or its stadium-stomping feet, were visible in the clouds of rising dust.
 Miles lifted his gaze from the tail, taking in the rest of the monster’s figure, the curves, the lines of muscle under fur, and swallowed.
 Monster or not, starlets and centerfold models would positively kill for a body that perfect.

 And it—she—was a rat.
 Furred hands and tail rather than bare, paw pads an unnatural reddish orange, eyes a luminous purple.
 Long, wire-straight red hair, fading to black tips.
 Turquoise bangles on both wrists—the closest to any clothing on her form.
 But unmistakably a rat.

 All right, this had to be some kind of sick joke.
 The way a “monster” like that broke the square-cube law like nobody’s business made it clear enough, but making it a rat?
 Most of his coworkers knew about Clover; a couple of his more asshole officemates had made jokes about how he needed to move on and get a new girlfriend.